dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 ## Section Headers

-We won't be dealing with a lot of section headers, as the program loader is mainly interested in program headers.
-Having said that, there are some special section headers you should be aware of:
+Section headers describe the ELF in more detail and often contain useful (but not required for running) data.
+We won't be dealing with section headers at all in our program loader, since everything we need is nicely contained in the program headers.

+Having said that, if you're curious about what's inside the rest of the ELF file, tools like `objdump` or `readelf` can parse and display section headers for you.
+They're also documented thoroughly in the ELF specification.

+There are a few special section headers worth knowing about, even if we dont use them right now:

+- `.text`, `.rodata`, `.data`, and `.bss`: These usually map directly to the program headers of the same name.
+Since section headers contain more information than program headers, there is often some extra information stored here about these sections.
+This is not needed by a program loader so it's not present in the PHDRs.
-- `.strtab`: This header contains a number of null-terminated strings, with the first string simply being a null-terminator.
-When a string is referenced in an ELF, it's stored as an offset
+- `.strtab`: Short for *string table*, this section header is a series of null-terminated strings.
+The first entry in this table is also a null-terminator.
+When other sections need to store a string they actually store a byte offset into this section.
-- `.symtab`: This section contains information on symbols (variables and functions) within the ELF.
-This is where to look for extracting debug information.

-TODO: how to parse SHDRs (shdrstridx or whatever it's called)
+- `.symtab`: Short for *symbol table*, this section contains all the exported (and internal) symbols for the program.
+This section may also include some debugging symbols if compiling with `-g` or they may be stored under a `.debug_*` section.
+If you ever need to get symbols for a program, they'll be here.

+Often there will be other section headers in your program, often serving specific purposes.
+For example `.eh_frame` is used for storing language-based exception and unwinding information, and you may also have `.ctors` if there any global constructors.

 ## Program Headers